petersonmuthom/Powerlearnproject-Finalproject-python-module/README.md

-# Powerlearnproject-Finalproject-python-module
+# Powerlearnproject-Finalproject-python-module(A TEXT-TO-IMAGE-GENERATOR)
-This is my python final project with PLP.
+This is my python, final project with PLP.